 What was the share of socially sustainable investments ?

-under the EU Taxonomy.
 This product did not commit to have social sustainable investments over the period.

 What investments were included under "other", what was their purpose and were there any minimum environmental or social safeguards ?